 - Respond to their unique cultural backgrounds, dance experiences, and individual needs.

 - Keep them engaged and having fun by using music, cultural references, and imagery that they can relate to.

-7.)
-Commit to caring for yourself: Teaching dance is a profession like no other.
+Teaching dance is a profession like no other.
 Our passion for the art form and our dedication to our students can easily start to overwhelm our lives outside the studio.
 Of course, it important to be committed to your craft and your dance community.
 But it is equally important to avoid the kind of stress that can lead to burnout.
 This year, make a commitment to build meaningful self-care into your back-to-dance routine.
-Some ideas can be found in this blog post and this one too.
+Some ideas can be found in this blog post, and you use The Holistic Dance Teacher Guide to Creating a Self-Care Plan (free download!) to help you commit to your self-care goals all year long.
 You can also join us in The Holistic Dance Teacher group on Facebook for daily inspiration and advice on caring for yourself as you care for your dancers!

 What are your best tips for making the most of back-to-dance season?
 Share with us in the comments … I’d love to learn from you!

 My favorite tips and strategies for getting your year off to a great start can be found in this blog post: 8 Easy Ways to Make the Most of Back-to-Dance Season

 For great games to help you get to know your students and create a strong class community, check out these blog posts:

 Create great habits for the new year with these blog posts:

 - Four Habits for Dance Teachers to Start in the First Six Weeks of Class